neo4j/neo4j-graphrag-python/docs/source/user_guide.rst

     response = rag.search(query_text=query_text, retriever_config={"top_k": 5})
     print(response.answer)

-Also see :ref:`llminterface`.
+See :ref:`llminterface`.

-Configuring the prompt
+Configuring the Prompt
 ========================

-Prompt are managed through `PromptTemplate` classes.
-More specifically, the `GraphRAG` pipeline uses a `RagTemplate` with a default prompt.
-You can use another prompt by subclassing the `RagTemplate` class and passing it to the `GraphRAG` pipeline object during initialization:
+Prompts are managed through `PromptTemplate` classes.
+Specifically, the `GraphRAG` pipeline utilizes a `RagTemplate` with a default prompt that can be accessed through `rag.prompt_template.template`.
+To use a different prompt, subclass the `RagTemplate` class and pass it to the `GraphRAG` pipeline object during initialization:

 .. code:: python